This post contains affiliate links

 Burg Stahleck is a youth hostel that has private family rooms.
 This hostel is very popular for families with young children and offers a kid's program through school holidays.
 Best to avoid these times if you don't want to deal with kids everywhere.

 Options from Private Rooms to Entire Homes are available in the Bacharach area including some lovely timber frame homes in the town.
+If you haven't used Airbnb before you can get $50 off your first stay.

 We had a car which made things easier, but then that also comes with the hassle of parking as well.
 I would love to explore this area again someday and it won’t be with a car.